A $40,000 Drone Failed To Lift Off. But There Was A Silver Lining

 The only problem was that the $40,000 rig wouldn't fly once WeRobotics set it up in Contamana.
 "It was incredibly depressing.
 We were like, holy cow, this is a complete disaster," says Patrick Meier, a co-founder of WeRobotics, which is funded mainly by grants and donations.

 The team had another drone with it, an old flier strapped together with duct tape and originally designed for mapping and aerial imagery work.
 "Our Peruvian flying labs team just happened to have this old, beat-up mapping drone," Meier says.
-It's a lot smaller and can only carry a quarter of the weight the other drone can, but it worked.
-All they did was yank out the camera, replace it with a vial of anti-venom and launch it off in the afternoon for the Pampa Hermosa-Contamana test flight.
+It's a lot smaller and can carry only a quarter of the weight the other drone can, but it worked.
+All the team did was yank out the camera, replace it with a vial of anti-venom and launch it off in the afternoon for the Pampa Hermosa-Contamana test flight.
 It got to Pampa Hermosa in just over half an hour, and it flew back that night.

 Meier says it's the best outcome he could have hoped for.
 The mapping drone costs only about $3,000.
 "I was like, what were we thinking?
 What are we doing here bringing a $40,000 drone when this can be done with just a few thousand dollars?" he says.
 "I think we drank the Kool-Aid, buying the hype and thinking more expensive and sophisticated means more reliable when it's still very early days [for] cargo drones."